![]() |

 Women in science (From Wikipedia, the free encyclopedia)

-WHOM is a list for women historians of medicine.
-Women working in the history of public health, health issues, medicine, and medical sciences are welcome to join.
+The listserv for women working in the history of public health, health issues, medicine, and medical sciences continues to operate.
 The list provides an informal way for women historians to cooperate, network, strategize, and circulate information.
 To subscribe send an email to whom-request@umich.eduwith the word SUBSCRIBE as the SUBJECT of the message.

 Changing the Face of Medicine: Celebrating America's Women Physicians